-The performances of {\it method a) b)} and {\it c)} are displayed in Figure \ref{fig:2} for these three settings.
+The performance of the different algorithms in terms of reconstruction error is plotted as a function of $k$ in Figure \ref{fig:2} in the case of these three settings.
 We first comment on results obtained in {\it setting $iv)$}.
-We remark that, as expected for the situation $T=2$, the error obtained by {\it method $a)$} vanishes for $k\ge r$, \ie a dimensionality greater than the initial condition dimensionality.
-The sub-optimal solution provided by {\it method b)} induces an important error which vanishes only for $k=m$, \ie for a dimensionality equal to the number of snapshots.
-Concerning {\it method c)}, it produces a fairly good solution up to $k \le 8$, but the solution is clearly sub-optimal for greater dimensions and is associated to an error saturating to a non-negligible value.
+The error obtained by the optimal approximation in this linear setting with $T=2$ appears to vanish for $k\ge d$, \ie a dimensionality greater than the initial condition dimensionality.
+This is consistent with Theorem~\ref{prop22}.
+Indeed, we know by the definition \eqref{eq:defZZZ} that $\textrm{rank}(\ZZZ)\le \textrm{rank}(\BBB)$; then, dealing with a linear model implies that $ \textrm{rank}(\BBB) \le\textrm{rank}(\AAA)$; as $T=2$ we have $\textrm{rank}(\AAA)=d$ and therefore $\textrm{rank}(\ZZZ)\le d$ which yields $\sum_{i=d+1}^m \sigma_{\ZZZ,i}^2=0$; in addition we observe that the term $\| \BBB (I_m-\mathbb{P}_{\AAA^{\intercal}})\|_F^2 \approx 2.e-8$ can be neglected in our experiments.
+It follows from the theorem that the optimal error vanishes for $k\ge d$.
+The approximation by truncated DMD is associated to an important error which vanishes only for $k=m$, \ie for a dimensionality equal to the number of snapshots.
+Concerning the approximation by low-rank projected DMD, it produces a fairly good solution up to $k \le 8$.
+However, the approximation becomes clearly sub-optimal for greater dimensions and produces an non-negligible error, even for large values of $k$.
+TLS DMD yields for $k< 10$ an approximation slightly less accurate than the one we propose, while the performances of the two methods are indistinguishable for $k\ge10$.
+The approach by convex relaxation produces fairly good results, however with a performance significantly lower than other state-of-the-art methods.